Transferability of Graph Neural Networks using Graphon and Sampling Theories: Proof of Theorem

 where, $\mathcal{J}_l\to 1$ as $l\to\infty$.
 By the Poisson summation formula \eqref{Poisson_app} again,

 We square-sum the final term above over $l' \in \mathbb{N}$, acquiring for any $k\in B_\mathfrak{m}$

 Employing the same method for the contribution of the second vertical line in \eqref{rlines}, and keeping in mind that $\mathcal{G}_\sigma(r) = \mathcal{G}_\sigma(-r)$, we also arrive at an analogous bound.
-On the other hand, consideration of the bottom horizontal integral in \eqref{contint} leads to:
+Finally, a consideration of the bottom horizontal integral in \eqref{contint} leads to: